 Q: Where can I find safe and legitimate eye protection?

 A: You can find safe and legitimate eclipse viewers from your local library or science center.
-For example, the Monroe County Public Library has a limited number of these viewers that are free to the public.
+For example, the Monroe County Public Library will have a limited number of these viewers; these will be in stock on March 11.
 You might have luck by contacting local astronomy clubs as well.

+Eclipse glasses will also be available at other places on IU’s campuses.
 If you want to purchase your own eclipse viewers, I recommend going to the AAS website to see their endorsed list of vendors.
+You can also check out this video from NASA that shows you how to tell whether your eclipse glasses are safe.

 I would not recommend ordering from Amazon or other online marketplaces not listed as an endorsed vendor by the AAS.
 There are fake eclipse viewers being sold online that claim they are ISO certified but are not, and therefore can be dangerous for your eyes.